 - 4 cloves Garlic, pressed or minced

-TIP: Before you start to cook this, get all of your ingredients prepped first.
-Chop and measure everything and this will go so smoothly!
+TIP: Before you start to cook this, gather everything together and get all of your ingredients prepped first.
+Chop and measure everything first and this will go so smoothly!

 Turn on the pot's Sauté function.
 When the display reads "Hot" add the ground beef and the bay leaf.
 Cook for 5 minutes, stirring occasionally.

 Add the celery and onion, and cook for 3 minutes.

 Add the garlic and spices and cook for 30 seconds.

 Pour in the 4 ½ cups of beef broth, and Worcestershire sauce.
 Stir.
 Put a lid on for a few minutes to let the broth heat up (I use the glass lid, or the IP lid on venting).

 Add the rice and very gently press into the broth, but do not stir.